-For 137 years, Emmanuel Church has provided summer and holiday residents and visitors of Manchester-by-the-Sea with a family faith community centered on Sunday worship and fellowship.
+For over 135 years, Emmanuel Church has provided summer and holiday residents and visitors of Manchester-by-the-Sea with a family faith community centered on Sunday worship and fellowship.
 Our lovely chapel and grounds, located a quarter-mile from Manchester’s Singing Beach, welcome all who seek grounding in weekly services, as well as those looking to celebrate weddings, baptisms or memorial services.

 Photo courtesy of Anne Jervey Rhett

 Ann Atwater was a poor, black woman, born in a small town in North Carolina in 1935.
 Married at the age of fourteen, she followed her husband to Durham, where they had two children.
 Ann’s husband, however, abandoned the family shortly thereafter and she became a single mom, struggling to make ends meet.